 A 2017 study found that sleep deprivation directly impedes your immune response, and your skin barrier’s ability to heal itself.

-Try and aim for 7-8 hours sleep per night, and try to avoid screen time for an hour before bed.
+Try and aim for 7-8 hours of sleep per night, and try to avoid screen time for an hour before bed.
 This means no TV, laptops, tablets or smartphone use.

 If scrolling mindlessly through your phone is an essential part of your nodding off routine, try turning down your screen brightness or altering your screen settings for less blue light.
 Alternatively, try a hot shower or meditation to wind down.